ShwetaPurushothaman/ECommerce-Prediction-ML-PHSA-Insight-DataScience-Capstone/Python Notebook/Description.md

 ### Step 1: Perform Exploratory Data Analysis (EDA) on the Dataset

 Exploratory Data Analysis (EDA) is the process of studying and exploring datasets to understand their main characteristics, discover patterns, locate outliers, and identify relationships between variables.
-EDA is typically conducted as a preliminary step before performing formal statistical analyses or modeling.
+EDA is typically conducted as a preliminary step before performing formal statistical analysis or modeling.

 #### Steps to perform EDA: